Workforce Analytics: Benefits, Metrics & Examples

 Diversity Ratios: Are you meeting your diversity, equity, and inclusion (DE&I) goals?
 Workforce analytics is a solid method of keeping an eye on your ratios.
 Data analysis can help you ensure your recruiting efforts are creating a diverse workforce.

-Employee Engagement Scores: Human capital management (HCM) uses tools like employee engagement surveys to discover just how engaged each employee is.
+Employee Engagement Scores: Human capital management (HCM) uses tools like employee engagement surveys to discover how engaged each employee is.
 You can add this metric to your set of workforce analytics tools.
-If the employee surveys are anonymous, employees will feel free to be open with both complaints and praise.
+If the employee surveys are anonymous, employees will feel free to be open with complaints and praise.

 Typical Career Path: Ideally, some of your current employees will be your future management team.
 This metric looks at the typical career path of a worker in your organization.
 Are managers often promoted from within or hired from outside?
-What opportunities for advancement does an employee have?
+What opportunities for advancement does an individual employee have?

 Salary Distribution: Pay equity can be a big factor in employee engagement.
 You can easily crunch the numbers to determine how pay is distributed among your workforce and whether compensation is based on years worked, skill level, job difficulty, or other factors.